Artwork Planned for North Lawn of new St. Cloud City Hall - NewsBreak

 Artwork Planned for North Lawn of new St. Cloud City Hall

 ST. CLOUD -- Some artwork will be installed on the lawn outside the new St. Cloud City Hall.
-The city applied for and received, a $50,000 grant from the National Endowment for...wjon.com
+The city applied for and received, a $50,000 grant from the National Endowment for...river967.com

 ST. CLOUD -- Some artwork will be installed on the lawn outside the new St. Cloud City Hall.
-The city applied for and received, a $50,000 grant from the National Endowment for...wjon.com
+The city applied for and received, a $50,000 grant from the National Endowment for...river967.com

 Comments / 0